onyazuka/Serializer/README.md

 ArrayWrapper aw{pi, 10};
 b = Serializer::serializeAll(buf, &aw);
 ```
-As you can see, addresses are used as arguments, so if you will try to pass raw pointer as parameter, just first value of this type from passed address will be processed.
+As you can see, pointers are used as arguments, so if you try to pass a raw pointer as a parameter, just the first value of this type starting from the passed address will be processed.

-And, to get it back, we again use ArrayWrapper.
+And, to get it back, we should use ArrayWrapper again.
 WARNING: before deserialization, memory for array should be already allocated:
 ```Cpp
 ArrayWrapper<int> aw1;